 Eight King’s delegates took part in the excellent Benenden Model United Nations conference, five of them for the first time.
 Representing Somalia and New Zealand, the pupils debated global issues including gang crime, the treatment of migrant workers, antibiotic resistance and the aftermath of the Assad regime in Syria.

 MUN is an intensive experience, with our delegates researching hard beforehand to contribute for their country.
 Returning members Haneef B and Ben H spoke out in the current and historical Security Councils, with Ben’s stand-out contribution noted in the speeches, while Laura K stepped up as vice-Chair in the Arab League.
-Of our novices, Iman M made 3 points of interest for Somalia in Human Rights, while Jana F, Josephine HR, Neha N and Vihr T added to the King’s tally.
+Of our novices, Iman M made three points of interest for Somalia in Human Rights, while Jana F, Josephine HR, Neha N and Vihr T added to the King’s tally.

 The United Nations is the world’s largest global body, with 193 members; Model UN is a unique way to understand its work and develop skills in diplomacy, debate and collaboration.
 We are really proud of our delegates for their contributions at Benenden, and look forward to their next conference, at Epsom College in February.